subsquid/docs/docs/subsquid-network/reference/evm-api.md

   stateDiffs: boolean
 }
 ```
 A transaction will be included in the response if it matches all the requests.
-An empty array matches no transactions; omitted or `null` request matches any transaction.
+An empty array matches no transactions; omit all requests to match all transactions.
 See [EVM transactions](/sdk/reference/processors/evm-batch/transactions) for a detailed description of data request fields.

 ### Traces